-This Classic Vanilla Cake pairs fluffy vanilla cake layers with a silky vanilla buttercream.
-The perfect cake for birthdays, weddings, or any occasion!
+This Classic Vanilla Cake recipe pairs fluffy vanilla cake layers with a silky vanilla buttercream.
+The perfect cake for birthdays, weddings, and holidays!

-I can’t believe I’m only just now posting a vanilla cake recipe.
 I always thought that there were so many of these recipes out there that I’d stick to more unique ones.
-But really, I think the world needs my version of this simple, classic, delicious flavour combination.
+But really, I think the world needs my version of this simple, classic, delicious flavor combination.

-I’ve used variations of this vanilla cake before, and it always yields delicious results.
+I use buttermilk in this vanilla cake recipe because I love the flavor and texture it gives the cake.
 The buttermilk in the cake helps ensure that it’s not super sweet, and it works well with any kind of frosting.
-I used a Swiss meringue buttercream here because it’s my favourite, but you can use an American buttercream instead if you prefer.

-If you don’t have buttermilk at home you can easily make your own.
+If you don’t have buttermilk, you can easily make your own at home:

 That being said, if you don’t have buttermilk on hand and if you prefer a sweeter cake, you can use regular milk instead.
 Ideally use whole milk, but I never have that on hand, so I use 1% and it works just fine.